ARMmbed/hackathon/START.md

 Final Notes
 -----------

-If you create a new application please remember to include this line in your `module.son` file:
+If you create a new application please remember to include this line in your `module.json` file:
 ```json
 "mbed-hal-nrf51822-mcu": "AlessandroA/mbed-hal-nrf51822-mcu#1.1.1",
 ```